What is Selenium? Getting started with Automation Testing

 Drawbacks with Selenium

-Below are the drawbacks with Selenium:
+Below are the drawbacks of Selenium:

-• The first and foremost in this category is the fact that you can use Selenium to test the web applications only and not to test the desktop applications or any other software.
+• The first and foremost in this category is the fact that you can use Selenium to test the web applications only, and not to test the desktop applications or any other software.

 • If you want to test an image via Selenium, you will be disappointed.
-In order to achieve image-based testing, you will first have to integrate Selenium with Sikuli.
+In order to achieve image-based testing, you will first have to integrate Selenium with Sikuli

 1. The requirement for Software Testing

-2. Manual testing limitations
+1. Manual testing limitations

-4. Selenium v/s other available testing tools
+1. Selenium v/s other available testing tools.

-5. Selenium suite of tools
+1. Selenium suite of tools

 Requirement for Software Testing

-Now imagine if something unthinkable happens like prices of all products are zero and it happened because of a small bug/defect in such a part of the code that is not very easy to read then how the situation will be rectified and how the same situation will be prevented from the next time?
+Now imagine if something unthinkable happens, like prices of all products are zero, and it happened because of a small bug/defect in such a part of the code that is not very easy to read, then how will the situation be rectified, and how will the same situation be prevented from the next time?

-The simplest answer is: By testing the code before the deployment and that’s the requirement of testing the software as well.
+The simplest answer is: By testing the code before the deployment, and that’s the requirement of testing the software as well.

-Now, let me clear something before we discuss anything further that there are two ways to accomplish software testing: Manually and via Automation.
+Now, let me clear something before we discuss anything further that there are two ways to accomplish software testing: Manually and via Automation

 Manual Testing Limitations